Russian authorities advise civilians to leave Ukraine region | Headlines

 Ukrainian President Volodymyr Zelenskyy later said that Russian launched 36 missiles, most of which were shot down.

-The central city of Uman, a key pilgrimage centre for Hasidic Jews with about 100,000 residents before the war, also was plunged into darkness after a rocket hit a nearby power plant.

-Ukraine's state energy company, Ukrenergo, responded to the strikes by announcing that rolling blackouts would be imposed in Kyiv and 10 Ukrainian regions to stabilise the situation.
+Ukraine's state energy company, Ukrenergo, responded to the strikes by announcing that rolling blackouts would be imposed in Kyiv and 10 Ukrainian regions to stabilize the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)